EndemansetNEW/Custom-Rom-Builder-For-Samsung-Galaxy-A03-Forked/README.md

 # Note from Endemanset
 - The reason why i forked this was just to make GSI for unfortunate Bit 9 Security Layout users like me
 - I will do all the work for you all
-- Both LineageOS 20 and 21 + Pre QPR2 21 build and AOSP 14 works (Based on SM-A035F)
+- Both LineageOS 20 and 21 + Pre Quarterly Platform Release 21 build and AOSP 14 works (Based on SM-A035F)
 - Since the OG repo hasnt been updated, i am updating this
 - Evolution X is for the users to try for themselves